Orpius/SDK/docs/UserGuide/CreatingAChannel/index.md

-# Setting up Tool Support
+# Creating a Secure Channel to Orpius

 To allow Orpius to call your tools, Orpius needs to know the **publicly reachable URL** of your server.
 Since development machines usually run on `localhost`, we recommend creating a secure tunnel.